Georgia national football team: Current squad

+The following players were selected for the 2026 FIFA World Cup qualification fixtures against Spain and Bulgaria on 15 and 18 November 2025, respectively.

+On November 8, injured Otar Kakabadze and Georges Mikautadze were replaced by Shota Nonikashvili and Giorgi Kvilitaia.

+On November 13, Gabriel Sigua and Nika Gagnidze withdrew from the squad due to injuries.

+On November 15, after the match against Spain, Ilia Beriashvili was added to the squad, replacing injured Saba Goglichidze.

-Caps and goals correct as of 19 November 2022, after the match against Morocco.
+Caps and goals correct as of 18 November 2025, after the match against Bulgaria.

 Recent call-ups

 The following players have not been called up for the upcoming matches but have been called up for the team in the last 12 months.